 The next morning, I woke up from a great sleep.
 It was snowing outside, and I was captivated by the beautiful view outside of the windows.
 The full view of the lake and the nearby mountains is breathtaking, especially in white winter, but it must be quite attractive in the summer too.

-It was so beautiful outside and a walk around the lake must get on the itinerary.
-I really like the Japanese style stair light that leads you to the lakefront.
+It was so beautiful outside and a walk around the lake is definitely a must.
+Getting out of the backdoors behind Cure lounge, the view of the lake, the forest, and the mounts was breathtaking, with a touch-up with the Japanese style lights right at top of the stairs leading to the lakefront.
 The lake was only semi-frozen due to a late winter this year.
 I could only imagine how spectacular it is when the lake is completely frozen!
 There is a river on the side of the hotel.
 Listening to the river current and watching the snowfall – what a memorable moment!
-You can also walk around the hotel and discover how beautiful the architecture is from different angles.
+You can also walk around the hotel and discover how fantastic the entire architecture is through different angles.

 There is an outdoor spa and I wish I had time for it.
 Hot tubbing in the snow is really something that can’t be missed in winter lodging.